3 states of matter header image

 The three states of matter

 The particle model is used to describe how the particles in solids, liquids and gases are arranged.
 I am sure you will have seen these particle pictures of the three states of matter from previous science lessons.
-The particle pictures are shown below:
+These particle pictures are shown below:

 Solids